timrooke1991/timrooke1991/README.md

 Senior Software Engineer at [Legl](https://www.legl.com/).
 Previously Bili (EdTech) and Axis.
 Background in product management at Unruly.

-I build product-facing software — TypeScript, modern web stacks, and the occasional data-heavy side project.
+I build product-facing software using mostly a combination of JS and Python.

 **Site:** [timrooke.com](https://www.timrooke.com)